-At this time of year I make frequent detours down St. John’s Villas, a residential turning off the Holloway Road, to see how the Perry pears are ripening.
+At this time of year I make frequent detours down St. John’s Villas, a residential turning off the Holloway Road, to see how the Pears are ripening.

 These rare street trees and their fruit are pretty special – possibly unique.
 If you would like to read more, here’s something I prepared earlier.